 Agra was one of the many highlights of my time in India, it was where I finally fulfilled my ambition to see the famous Taj Mahal, something I had been looking forward to since I stepped off the plane in Mumbai, well, long before that if truth be told.

+But my trip to Agra didn’t quite go to plan.
 I fulfilled my ambition in the end, but it took me longer than I had initially planned for, and took me through a journey through hell and back to get there.

-Because I wasn’t feeling at my best I chose a private room instead of a dorm.
-I figured I needed a little rest and having a private bathroom was a luxury I suddenly couldn’t do without.
+After a little exploration I figured I needed a little rest and having a private bathroom was a luxury I suddenly couldn’t do without.
 By now my headache was starting to get seriously distracting and I was sweating far more than I should have been in the heat outside.
 Assuming it was a mixture of tiredness, dehydration and the heat I bought a couple of bottles of water and headed up to my private room for a nap.

 Dengue fever is a viral infection transmitted by the bite of an infected Aedes aegypti or more rarely the Aedes albopictus mosquito.
 Any mosquito that bites during the daylight hours has a chance of carrying the disease.
 It is becoming increasingly problematic throughout the tropical and sub tropical world from South America to Asia, and has become a major international public health concern.
 Serious intermittent outbreaks occur frequently right across South and Central America, Africa and Asia.

 There is no vaccine or cure for dengue fever and there is no treatment, but it is not fatal and will usually resolve itself.
 Dengue hemorrhagic fever (DHF) however is a more severe strain of dengue and can sometimes – rarely – be fatal if not recognised and medically managed by physicians and nurses quickly enough.